sveltia/sveltia-cms/README.md

   - Click once (the Save button) instead of twice (Publish > Publish now) to save an entry.
   - The editor closes automatically when an entry is saved.
 This behaviour can be changed in the application settings.
 - Uploading files can be done with drag and drop[^20].
-- You can upload multiple files at once to the Asset Library[^5].
+- Users can upload multiple files at once to the Asset Library[^5].
-- You can delete multiple entries and assets at once.
+- Users can delete multiple entries and assets at once.
 - Some [keyboard shortcuts](#using-keyboard-shortcuts) are available for faster editing.

 ### Better accessibility